IsaiahHolquist/shared-mapping/README.md

 # shared-mapping
-Repo for pulling all info (mail files, holdout files, pricing, circle, etc.) for a shared mailing automatically.
-This script utilizes redshift and airtable so you will need to have your credentials for both set up within R in order to run the script.
+Repo for pulling all info (pricing, circ, A/B splits, etc.) for a shared mailing automatically.
+This code will then create/update the mapping based on this information.
+This repo utilizes redshift and airtable so you will need to have your credentials for both set up within R in order to run the script.

 ## Set-up